-Some use different parts for their lobster bisque, like the meat from the lobster’s claws, tails, head, or rib area.
-All of these parts contain edible meat and are perfect for lobster bisque.
+Some use different lobster parts for their lobster bisque, like the meat from the lobster’s claws, tails, head, or rib area.
+All of these parts contain edible meat and are great for lobster bisque.

-Which is why in the recipe I say approximately 1.75 pounds of lobster meat for this recipe because it’s difficult getting an exact amount of meat.
+In the ingredients list, I say approximately 1 pound of lobster meat for this meal because it’s difficult to get an exact amount of meat.

 How to Thicken Lobster Bisque

 I’ve seen recipes for lobster bisque that use rice and puree it with the vegetables to make it thicker.
 I found it thick enough with the pureed vegetables.